TheJPFDude/WhatToWatch/README.md

 criteria.csv: The data file containing all of the data

-calculated.cv: A data file with two columns: the show’s name and the point value associated with it adding up all of the factors.
+calculated.csv: A data file with two columns: the show’s name and the point value associated with it adding up all of the factors.
 A higher point value means higher priority to watch, which is the main goal in all of this.

+stats.py: A program to calculate some stats on the calculated.csv data.
+Nothing too complicated.

 ###Improvements/Future Things to Work On